Finance Department (FIN)

 Integrated Core Business Consulting and Professional Communication

-In this course, students will build knowledge and skills needed to integrate and apply material across the functional areas of business to solve complex business problems.
+In this course, students build knowledge and skills needed to integrate and apply material across the functional areas of business to solve complex business problems.
 Knowledge areas and skill sets that are specifically targeted include decision making and critical thinking, communication, teamwork, and time management.
 Students develop in these areas while building a foundation in effective business consulting.
-Students will work in teams to complete applied business consulting projects, while also engaging in smaller written assignments and exercises throughout the course.
-Prerequisite: admission to business.
-Students must take this course concurrently with integrated core sections of MGT 308, MKT 309, and FIN 355.
-Students may not earn credit in more than one of the following: MGT/MKT 301, FIN/MGT/MKT 323.
+Students work in teams to complete applied business consulting projects, while also engaging in smaller written assignments and exercises throughout the course.
+Prerequisite: students must take this course concurrently with integrated core sections of MGT 308, MKT 309, and FIN 355.
+(Cross-listed with FIN/MGT/MKT; may only earn credit in one department.)
 Consent of instructor.
 Offered Fall.

 FIN 355 Cr.3